 Mending and re-purposing clothes are good options for extending their lifespan.
 Lily Fulops' book Wear, Repair Repurpose has some great suggestions.

 Donating to a local charity shop so they can be sold can also help.
 If they are beyond use, many charity shops will still take them as they can sell them by weight as textile waste to be recycled.
 Textile waste can for example be repurposed as insulation.

 When we wash garments, especially synthetic ones, thousands of microfibers are released into the water system.
 These microfibers are then carried to rivers & oceans and ingested by tiny aquatic organisms.
 They then work their way up the food chain, introducing plastic into the food we eat.
 A recent study estimated we each eat around 5g or one credit card worth of plastic every single week. (study WWFN 2019)

-Reducing the amount of times we wash our clothes helps.
-Yes clothes need to be washed when they are dirty, but if my household is anything to go by, clothes end up in the laundry basket when all they actually need is airing on the washing line.
-A ‘Guppy Bag’ or ‘Guppy Friend’ can help capture the microfibers in your washing machine, preventing them entering the water system.
+Reducing the number of times we wash our clothes helps.
+Yes, clothes need to be washed when they are dirty, but if my household is anything to go by, clothes end up in the laundry basket when all they need is airing on the washing line.
+A 'Guppy Bag' or 'Guppy Friend' can help capture the microfibers in your washing machine, preventing them from entering the water system.
 Use as short a wash time as possible.
 The longer your wash cycle, the more clothing fibers break.
-Use your washing line rather than tumble dryer.
+Use your washing line rather than a tumble dryer.

 Do we need so many clothes?

 Most of us could admit to owning too many clothes.
 Estimates of how much of our wardrobes we actually wear, vary between just 50% & 30%.
 The average household owns £4,000 worth of clothes!
 Could you examine your wardrobe today & commit to buying fewer clothes?
-For inspiration, you might like My 12 months buying no new clothes.
-How about shopping second hand, borrowing from a friend for that one off special occasion or even organising a Swishing event!
+How about shopping second-hand, borrowing from a friend for that one-off special occasion, or even organising a Swishing event?